bharnats/Mapping-Earthquake-Data/README.md

 Two ideas of ways to go above and beyond:

-* Find another set of geospatial data that you can be used to show a new correlation or insight about our existing earthquake data.
+* Find another set of geospatial data that can be used to show a new correlation or insight about our existing earthquake data.

 * Use additional plug-ins from the [Leaflet Documentation](http://leafletjs.com/plugins.html) to further visualize our data in a unique way.